 Safe overhanging plants or umbrellas

-Cords or cables can be a tripping hazard and accessibility barrier.
+- Cords or cables on the sidewalk or platform can be a tripping hazard and accessibility barrier.

 Parking lane access